-Research in the Kurtzman lab focuses on the development of computational tools that can aid in the discovery and rational design of new drugs.
-His approach applies statistical mechanical theory and computer simulations to better understand the physical principles that govern the molecular recognition between proteins and small molecule ligands (drugs).
-A particular emphasis is placed on the role that water plays in the molecular recognition process.
-A principal goal of his research is to help design and discover drugs that bind with high affinity and selectivity to given protein targets.
+Research in the Kurtzman lab focuses on the development of computational methods that aid in the discovery and rational design of new drugs.
+Our approach applies a combination of statistical mechanical theory and computer simulations to better understand the physical principles governing the molecular recognition between proteins and small molecule drug candidates.
+His research contributions provide a framework to account for and quantify the role that water plays in molecular recognition.

 De Novo Drug Discovery

 Our approach to de Novo drug discovery is to use information provided by the solvation of both active and allosteric protein sites to direct and aid the search for chemical compounds that can serve as drug leads.
 This approach provides several key advantages over structural and ligand based approaches: First, chemical space not explored by these more conventional methods can be directly explored.
 Second, no knowledge of binding ligands.
 Third, solvation thermodynamics of active and allosteric sites can be used to aid in the search of compound databases and in the ranking of hits.
 This last advantage can also be integrated into the more conventional ligand and structure based methods in order to enhance efficiency of these approaches.

 Our approach to rational lead drug design is to utilize solvation thermodynamics information provided by our in-house solvation analysis tools (GIST & WaterMap) to direct the modification of lead compounds so that they bind with higher affinity and/or specificity for given bio-molecular targets.